hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Options for code chunks

-By this point we have mentioned knitr quite a few times, but have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to generate reports within RStudio.
-As you have seen, it takes an [RMarkdown](http://rmarkdown.rstudio.com/) file as input and dynamically generates a report as output in the user selected file format (i.e HTML,PDF).
+By this point, we have mentioned knitr quite a few times, but have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to generate reports within RStudio.
+As you have seen, it takes an [RMarkdown](http://rmarkdown.rstudio.com/) file as input, and dynamically generates a report as output in the user selected file format (i.e HTML,PDF).

 The knitr package provides a lot of customization options for code chunks, which determine what information is written to the output file.
 These options are written in the form of `tag=value`.

 <img src="../img/r-chunkoptions.png">

-There is a [comprehensive list](https://yihui.org/knitr/options/) of all the options available, however when starting out this can be overwhelming.
+There is a [comprehensive list](https://yihui.org/knitr/options/) of all the available options, however when starting out this can be overwhelming.
 Here, we provide a short list of some options commonly used in code chunks:

 * `echo = TRUE`: whether to include R source code in the final knitted document.
 If echo = FALSE, R source code will not be written.
 But the code is still evaluated and its output will be included in the final document.
-* `eval = TRUE`: whether to evaluate/execute the code .
+* `eval = TRUE`: whether to evaluate/execute the code.
 * `include = TRUE`: whether to include R source code and its output in the final document.
 If include = FALSE, nothing (R source code and its output) will be written into the final document.
-But the code is still evaluated and plot files are generated if there are any plots in the chunk
+But the code is still evaluated and plot files are generated if there are any plots in the chunk.
-* `warning = TRUE`: whether to preserve warnings in the output like we run R code in a terminal (if FALSE, all warnings will be printed in the console instead of the output document)
+* `warning = TRUE`: whether to preserve warnings in the output like we run R code in a terminal (if FALSE, all warnings will be printed in the console instead of the output document).
-* `message = TRUE`: whether to preserve messages emitted by message() in the final output document (similar to warning)
+* `message = TRUE`: whether to preserve messages emitted by message() in the final output document (similar to warning).
 * `results = "asis"`: output as-is, i.e., write raw results from R into the output document instead of LaTeX-formatted output.
 Another useful option for this option is "hide", which will hide the results, or all normal R output.

 ### Global options

 knitr allows for global options, which means choosing **options that apply to all code chunks in an RMarkdown file**.
-These will be the default options used for all the code chunks in the document, however they can also be modified for each individual code chunk if required.
+These will be the default options used for all the code chunks in the document, unless a modification is specified in an individual code chunk.

 Global options should be placed inside your `setup` code chunk.
 The **`setup` chunk is a special knitr chunk that should be placed at the start of the document**.
 We recommend storing all `library()` loads required for the script and other `load()` requests for external files here.